raspberrypilearning/blockscad-pendant/en/step_2.md

 ## Create a hoop

-The design uses 6 interlocking hoops in the centre and a larger hoop around the outside.
+The design uses six interlocking hoops in the centre, and a larger hoop around the outside.
 The pendant is 4cm wide, plus the hoop for hanging.
-It is 2mm deep, so it will 3D print quite quickly.
+It is 2mm thick, so it will 3D print quite quickly.

 First, make a single inner hoop.